 I have degrees in architecture, animation, and a masters in digital media technology.
 I love storytelling and I work with a combination of hand drawing and digital design.
 I always go back to the hand made feel in my work.
 It’s a way of connecting with the viewer and it tells the story of the how the work is made.
-I am moving more and more towards the lack of control and uncertainty offered by mediums such as ink and watercolour.
+I am increasingly drawn towards the lack of control and uncertainty offered by mediums such as ink and watercolour.
 I am interested in trying to keep the energy of the process intact, through to the finished work, and sometimes that means leaving things unpolished, with traces of the mistakes intact.
 I like to feel into the medium and see where it takes me, and for that to work you have to find a way of staying open.
-I recently did a course with the Royal Drawing School about using stop motion techniques for hand painted and hand drawn animation techniques and it has really lit me up.
-(You can read about it on the blog here).
-I’m going to devote my next project to going deeper in this medium.

 Before animation, I illustrated the number one bestseller Naturama and My Naturama Nature Journal (I was Melissa Doran then).
 They are written by Michael Fewer and published by Gill Books.